bvasiles/jsNaughty/README.md

 # Using the tool

-We are planning on providing at least two methods to use jsNaughty.
-One, there will be a web interface where you can input obfuscated javascript (currently we have only focused on recovering obfuscated names from the [uglifyjs](https://www.npmjs.com/package/uglifyjs) tool) and get the unobfuscated javascript in return.
-The website is not currently online as we are in the middle of moving to a more permanent host, but a link will be included here shortly.
+We currently provide two methods to use jsNaughty.
+First, you can try the tool at our [website](http://jsnaughty.org).
+You can input minified javascript (currently we have only focused on recovering obfuscated names from the popular [uglifyjs](https://www.npmjs.com/package/uglifyjs) tool) and get the renamed and reformatted javascript in return.
+The website also provides a minification tab so you can minify Javascript with uglifyjs without having to install it on your own machine.

 Alternatively, we have provided a docker to handle installing necessary packages and moses.
-The docker currently starts a bash shell with an environment able to run the scripts used in the website along with a simple helper script (experiments/renameFile.py) to allow you to run the renamer on a single Javascript file or on a batch.
+The docker starts a bash shell with an environment able to run the scripts used in the website along with a helper script (experiments/renameFile.py) to allow you to run the renamer on a single Javascript file or on a batch.
 To use this environment, pull the image "caseycas/jsnaughty-moses" from dockerhub.
-Additional details on running the sample script in the docker are located in the README in the "DockerFolder" directory.
+Detailed instructions on using the docker and the sample script located in the README [here](https://github.com/bvasiles/jsNaughty/tree/master/DockerFolder).

-Currently, building from the DockerFile requires additional data (the phrase tables, .ini files, and language models), which are too large to host on GitHub.
+Currently, building from the DockerFile requires additional data (the phrase tables and language models), which are too large to host on GitHub.
 These are provided in the docker image, but you will need to extract them if you wish to rebuild the image yourself.

 # Components